jpchip/giveaway-grabber/README.md

 Codes relate to not being able to be processed are not stored.
 The expectation is that as Giveaway-Grabber matures these items may be corrected.
 As such, blocking them due to a failure would force Giveaway-Grabber to skip them after the problem is rectified.

 **NOTE:**  If you delete your giveaway-grabber's install directory, you may want to grab the gg.db file first.
 When a new Giveaway-Grabber is installed or cloned you can put the gg.db file into the install directory.
 This way you will be able to retain all of the sweepstakes you have previously entered.
-The gg.db file will rebuild on its own, but it Giveaway-Grabber will need to go through each page to do so.
+The gg.db file will rebuild on its own, but Giveaway-Grabber will need to go through each page to do so.

 ### Good luck!